seqan/seqan/manual/source/Tutorial/PairwiseSequenceAlignment.rst

 Now the best alignment given the scoring parameters is computed by the function :dox:`localAlignment`.
 The returned score value is printed directly, and the alignment itself in the next line.
-The functions :dox:`Gaps#clippedBeginPosition clippedBeginPosition`and :dox:`Gaps#clippedEndPosition clippedEndPosition` can be used to retrieve the begin and end position of the matching subsequences within the original sequences.
+The functions :dox:`Gaps#clippedBeginPosition` and :dox:`Gaps#clippedEndPosition` can be used to retrieve the begin and end position of the matching subsequences within the original sequences.

 .. includefrags:: core/demos/tutorial/alignments/alignment_pairwise_local.cpp
    :fragment: ali1